sandeepkonda/OracleJETDemo/README.md

 Application to understand basic OJET concepts.

+Site is published at : https://sandeepkonda.github.io/OracleJETDemo/

+### Note that 'Books' and 'Add Book' functionalities will not work, as listing of Books or Adding a new Book is done by making Ajax call to back-end webservice.

 ### Features and Benefits:
 Oracle JET is a modular toolkit allowing developers to use as much or as little of the features as they desire.
 Watch a short overview of what Oracle JET can do for you.